 - Major Market Radio Program Director

 I am not an objective reporter and I am not a spokesperson or representative in any way for media industry companies, vendors or other parties that try to influence the media domain.
+Inside Music Media represents my opinion.
 I am an observer using my background in radio programming and management, television, publishing and my academic skills obtained from being a college professor in the areas of music, broadcasting, mobile content, social networking as well as new and generational media.
 My observations are subjective.

 I don’t accept money in return for promotional consideration.
 When I am asked to serve as a consultant or provide services to media companies about which I write, I disclose that association publicly.
 I don’t accept trips, gifts or any other consideration.

-I don’t own stock in any broadcast companies or record labels that I write about.
+I don’t own stock in any broadcast or digital companies or record labels that I write about.
 If I did I would disclose it.
-I currently own Apple and Pandora stock.
+I currently own Apple stock.
 My 401K plan also does not include radio or record industry stocks.

 I appreciate readers with varying points of view.
-Approximately 25% of the topics about which I write are suggested by readers who contact me by email, Facebook, Twitter or by phone.
-And I am mindful of Lyndon Johnson’s quote “If two men agree on everything, you may be sure that one of them is doing the thinking”.
+And I am mindful of Lyndon Johnson’s quote “If two men (people) agree on everything, you may be sure that one of them is doing the thinking”.

-Publisher and editor of the media blog Inside Music Media focused on music, broadcasting, social networking, video, streaming, podcasting, publishing, generational media and the sociology of technology.
+I am the publisher and editor of the media blog Inside Music Media which focuses on music, broadcasting, social media, video, streaming, podcasting, publishing, generational trends and the sociology of technology.

-Writer of the book, “Out of Bad Comes Good — The Advantages of Disadvantages” published by Morgan James.
+As a former Dale Carnegie instructor, my avocation is human motivation.
+I authored a book about the human condition, “Out of Bad Comes Good — The Advantages of Disadvantages” published by Morgan James.

-B.S., Temple University School of Communications, Philadelphia, PA.
+I graduated from Temple University School of Communications, Philadelphia.

-Jerry’s comments appeared hundreds of times over the years in numerous newspapers, business magazines, television networks and regional as well as local news publications and wire services including CNN, ABC, CBS, NBC, The Wall Street Journal, The New York Times, The Washington Post, The Chicago Tribune, The Philadelphia Inquirer, The New York Daily News, New York Post, Forbes, Fortune, Newsweek, People, Rolling Stone, Columbia Journalism Review and ABC 20/20 among others.
+My comments have been featured in numerous newspapers, business magazines, television networks and regional as well as local news publications and wire services including CNN, ABC, CBS, NBC, The Wall Street Journal, The New York Times, The Washington Post, The Chicago Tribune, The Philadelphia Inquirer, The New York Daily News, New York Post, Forbes, Fortune, Newsweek, People, Rolling Stone, Columbia Journalism Review and ABC 20/20 and others.